-As the U.S. National Park Service celebrates its 100th birthday this year, we invite you to Find Your Park in Baltimore.
+As the U.S. National Park Service celebrates more than 100 years of service, we invite you to find your park in Baltimore.
 Most people know that the National Park Service designations reach far and wide—but did you know that Baltimore has nearly 70 neighborhoods that are designated as historic districts?
 The city also has more than 56,000 buildings listed in 52 National Register historic districts, a number only surpassed by New York City.
-Designations in the city and nearby include a national monument, national historic site, national historic trails, national heritage area, and more.
+Designations in the city and nearby include a national monument, national historic site, national historic trails, national heritage area and more.

 Fort McHenry National Monument and Historic Shrine

 The most well-known site is Fort McHenry National Monument and Historic Shrine, a star-shaped fort near the Inner Harbor.
 It is the only site to carry the National Monument and Historic Shrine title.
 The fort played a critical role in the War of 1812, when it was successfully defended from attack by the British Navy.
 That battle also inspired Francis Scott Key to write “The Star-Spangled Banner.”
 Today, visitors can tour the fort year-round and enjoy ranger talks and living history demonstrations in the summer, "Fort!
 Flag!
 Freedom!"